Shota Umino: Foreign excursion (2019–2022)

-Return from excursion (2022–present)
+"Roughneck" (2022–present)

 Umino would make his return to New Japan Pro-Wrestling, on April 16, 2022, at Windy City Riot, where he answered Jay White's open challenge but was defeated.
-At AEW x NJPW: Forbidden Door, Umino teamed with Eddie Kingston and Wheeler Yuta in a six-man tag-team match, where they lost to Chris Jericho, Sammy Guevara and Minoru Suzuki.
-In September, Umino made his NJPW Strong debut, defeating Q.T.
-Marshall at Autumn Action.
-In October at Royal Quest II, Umino lost to Will Ospreay.
-Umino made his return to Japan on November 5 at Battle Autumn, where he confronted and attacked Ospreay and his United Empire stablemates, challenging Ospreay to a rematch, however this time for Ospreay's IWGP United States Heavyweight Championship.
-The match was set to take place on November 20th at Historic X-Over, where Umino once again was defeated by Ospreay.
+Umino made his return to Japan as the "Roughneck" on November 5 at Battle Autumn, where he confronted and attacked Ospreay and his United Empire stablemates, challenging Ospreay for Ospreay's IWGP United States Heavyweight Championship.
+The match took place on November 20 at Historic X-Over, where Umino once again was defeated by Ospreay.
+On January 4, 2023, at Wrestle Kingdom 17, Umino teamed with Hiroshi Tanahashi and Keiji Muto to defeat Los Ingobernables de Japon (Tetsuya Naito, Bushi and Sanada), in Muto's NJPW retirement match, where Umino pinned Bushi for the win.